azorya/KafkaNotes/cmak.md

     +cmak.zkhosts="kafkaqa2:2181/apps/cmak"
     cmak.zkhosts=${?ZK_HOSTS}

-We are pointing out to the zookeeper node (_kafkaqa2:2181/apps/cmak_) we created on the previous step.
+We are pointing CMAK to the zookeeper node (_kafkaqa2:2181/apps/cmak_) we created on the previous step.

 #### Run & test <a name="cmak_flink_fore"/>